P-FardeenMalik/Healthcare-Chatbot/README.md

   pip install -r requirements.txt

 ## Setup:
-Get your OpenAI API key here.
+Get your OpenAI API key.
 Replace the key in config.py.

 Run the app: